SkymayBlue/U-CAN_CRPS_Model/README.md

 ---

 ## Background
-After using Seurat to identify stable clusters of all CRC samples, these samples are from the Uppsala-Umeå Comprehensive Cancer Consortium (U-CAN) biobank collections (Uppsala Biobank and Biobanken Norr).To validate the CRPS de novo classification, we built a classifier based on the deep residual learning framework.
+After using Seurat to identify 5 stable Colorectal Prognostic Subgroups (CRPS) from all Uppsala-Umeå Comprehensive Cancer Consortium (U-CAN) CRC samples, we built a classifier based on the deep residual learning framework to validate the CRPS de novo classifications.
+This model runs with ssGSEA data generated in a matrix format and allows classification into 5 CRPSs as well as normal samples.
+Samples with class probabilities less than 0.5 will be categorized as NA.
+Potential users are suggested to first run with“Example data" to learn the running environment.

 ---